avihu111/avihu111.github.io/_drafts/2018-03-25-approximate-reasoning.md

 title: Approximate reasoning with incomplete models
 ---

-In some cases we might want to trade-off accuracy for other types of complexity; latency, memory, time, ...
+When reasoning, in some cases we might want to trade-off accuracy for other resources; latency, memory, time, ...
 What does this trade cost in (approximate) reasoning systems?

 <side>These questions were inspired by how people tend to reason inconsistently, and I wondered what advantages our inconsistency might give</side>